-BHSQ will appoint an Independent Review Panel to investigate further.
+BHSQ will appoint an Independent Review Panel (IRP) to investigate further.
 The panel will be made up of a minimum of two with at least one person external to BHSQ.
 There is no limit to the number in a panel.
+The panel will be selected to ensure it has the necessary skills to investigate appropriately.